damunoz32/ai-product-generator/README.md

     * **Debugging:** The error message clearly pointed to a validation issue with a "Single select" field in Airtable.
     * **Resolution:** Manually added the expected options (`short`, `medium`, `long`) to the "Description Length" field in the Airtable table.

-This journey highlights the importance of systematic debugging, understanding build tool intricacies, and the value of choosing the right tools for the job when faced with persistent environmental challenges.
+This highlights the importance of systematic debugging, understanding build tool intricacies, and the value of choosing the right tools for the job when faced with persistent environmental challenges.

 ## 🚀 Live Application